Configure Wi-Fi encryption

 This can be configured in LuCI under Network → Wireless → click edit on each radio.

-For Atheros and mac80211 supported wireless chips, the wpad, hostapd or wpa_supplicant package is required.
+For mac80211 supported wireless chips, the wpad, hostapd or wpa_supplicant package is required.

 The table below outlines the features supported by the packages and since which OpenWrt version they're available.